 The amount depends upon the family’s income, resources, and living arrangements.
 A family of three with no income may receive $1039 per month in cash benefit — the most generous of any state.

-Those eligible for FANF cash assistance are also eligible for Medicaid; children of FANF eligible families are eligible for Healthy Kids Gold coverage.3
+Those eligible for FANF cash assistance are also eligible for Medicaid; while children of FANF families are eligible for Healthy Kids Gold coverage.3

 The most convenient way to apply for FANF is via NH EASY, New Hampshire’s Electronic Application System where you can apply for assistance, check eligibility, track your application status, and more.

 To learn more about New Hampshire FANF, callReferences